gdsec-test/dcu-scripts/ansible/README.md

 # "node001.rmq.cset.int.dev-gdcorp.tools" where the number is the node
 # id.
 ansible-playbook openstack/inventory.yaml -e "env=<env name>"
-ansible-playbook services/rabbitmq.yaml -e "env=<env name>"
+ansible-playbook services/rabbitmq.yaml -e "env=<env name>" -i inventory/<env name>.yaml
 ansible-playbook oncall/rabbitmq-init.yaml -e "env=<env name>" -i inventory/<env name>.yaml
 # At this point you will have rabbitmq nodes, but they will not be clustering.
 On each node you
 # will need to stop the application, join a cluster, and then start the app again.
 This is done